AlperSakarya/APIGateway-API-Key-Auto-Rotation/README.md

 ### Setup:

-- Makesure pulumi is installed via npm or brew / however you are installing packages
+- Makesure pulumi is installed via npm or brew / however you are installing packages.
-- Clone the repo
+- Clone the repo.
+- Deploy with "pulumi up --continue-on-error" because UUID is erroring out for some reason that I don't want to investigate :) but it works fine.
+- issue "npm install" in root directory.
+Also in /rotationLambda directory and schedulingLambda directtories so SDKv3 packages can be bundled in Lambda packages.

+### Usage & Demo:
+- Test like this: ```curl -H "x-api-key: <keyhere>" https://<yourAPIGWsUniqueID>.execute-api.us-east-1.amazonaws.com/prod/getcart``` Use the API KEY in the DB.
+- Trigger ```schedulingambda``` via AWS Console or CLI, you do not need to pass any test data.
+Even an empty execution will emulate EventBridge triggering this function.
+- You also test by passin APIGWKeyID, usagePlanID, itemID from the DB record to ```rotationLambda``` via AWS Console or CLI and watch it rotate the API KEY in the DB.